Personal Injury Lawyer Handling Podiatry Malpractice Cases

 Common Causes of Podiatric Malpractice

-Podiatry Institute, the most common claims and allegations by patients are the following:
+If you’ve recently been to a podiatrist and suspect malpractice, you should become familiar with the common causes of podiatrist malpractice.
+According to the Podiatry Institute, the most common claims and allegations by patients are the following:

 - Improper treatment

 - Improper surgical technique

 - Post op infection pain

 - Unnecessary surgery

 - Fees dispute

 If you or someone you know is suffering with nerve, muscle, or tendon damage or any type of surgical error due to the negligence of a podiatrist, call our office now toll free at (954) 833-1440 for your free consultation.

 Always Available for YouIf you don’t have a way of getting to our office, we will come to your home or hospital.